TRGamer-tech/schmidt-it/README.md

 # schmidt-it
-The official Discord for the Schmidt-IT Website!
+The official Github for the Schmidt-IT Website!